Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansCivil Rights.

 Location.
 42° 6.14′ N, 75° 54.871′ W. Marker is in Binghamton, New York, in Broome County.
+It can be reached from Water Street.
 Marker is along the Dr. Martin Luther King, Jr. Memorial Promenade along the east bank of the Chenango River, between Henry and Clinton Streets.
 Touch for map.
-Marker is in this post office area: Binghamton NY 13901, United States of America.
+Marker is at or near this postal address: 225 Water St, Binghamton NY 13901, United States of America.
 Touch for directions.

 Paid Advertisement